- May 1

 What the Research Shows

 A study from researchers at the NYU School of Medicine examined data from the National Survey on Drug Use and Health (NSDUH) gathered between 2011 and 2017.
-The data was from nearly 395,000 people age 12 and older, who answered questions electronically about drug use.
+The data was from nearly 395,000 people age 12 and older who answered questions electronically about drug use.
 The key findings suggest summertime is particularly dangerous for the initiation of substance abuse.
 These are the percentage of first-time usages during the summer months:

-Factors in Summertime Substance Abuse
+Factors in Summer Substance Misuse

 1. Free Time